FAQ

 Urban Light will stay in place and visitors will continue to be able to enjoy the artwork.

 LACMA is pursuing the next phase of its expansion through additional museum spaces across L.A.
 County, enhancing the accessibility of our collections and bringing art and art education to communities throughout our vast county.
-We already have ongoing exhibition, education, and public programming at Charles White Elementary School in MacArthur Park, collaborations with the Vincent Price Art Museum at East Los Angeles College in Monterey Park, and a museum facility currently being planned in South L.A.
+We already have ongoing exhibition, education, and public programming at Charles White Elementary School in MacArthur Park, collaborations with the Vincent Price Art Museum at East Los Angeles College in Monterey Park, and an additional museum currently being planned in South L.A.
 LACMA is also planning to participate in the SELA Cultural Center, designed by Frank Gehry, in Southeast L.A.